BharathVasireddy/redstudio-nginx-rtmp/README.md

 - HLS is generated directly by NGINX (single bitrate = what you send from OBS).
 - Open ports `1935`, `80`, and `8080` in Oracle Cloud.
+- Multistream changes require a reconnect/restart to take effect (few seconds).
+- `/stat` only shows publishers on the active worker (repo defaults to 1 worker).
+- Oracle Free resources are limited; avoid heavy CPU encodes on the server.

 ## Troubleshooting